alvin0319/emoji-java/README.md

 ##### Via Direct Download:

-- Use [releases](https://github.com/vdurmont/emoji-java/releases) tab to download the jar directly.
-- Download JSON-java dependency from http://mvnrepository.com/artifact/org.json/json.
+You can also download the project, build it with `./gradlew shadowJar` and add the generated jar from `build/libs` to your buildpath.

 ## How to use it?